saga-r17/Reverb-Plugin/README.md

 # FreeReverb Plugin

 ## Prerequisites
--A working installation of the JUCE framework (optional because CMakeLists has a script that fetch JUCE from repositary) -A working installation of the Faust DSP library (mandatory) -CMake installed on your system
+- A working installation of the JUCE framework (optional because CMakeLists has a script that fetch JUCE from repositary)
+- A working installation of the Faust DSP library (mandatory)
+- CMake installed on your system

 ## Output UI